RetroDECK/ES-DE/USERGUIDE.md

 Of course the filename will differ slightly depending on the architecture, the example above is for the x64/x86 platform.

-**Running the Linux AppImage file**
+**Running the Linux AppImage**

 In addition to the .deb and .rpm packages covered above, ES-DE is also available as an AppImage which should be usable on most modern x86 64-bit Linux distributions.
-After download you have to set the file as executable, such as this:
+After download you may have to set the file as executable, such as this:
 ```
-chmod +x emulationstation-de-1.2.0-x64.AppImage
+chmod +x EmulationStation-DE-x64.AppImage
 ```

- Following this you can launch ES-DE by double-clicking on the AppImage using your file manager.
+ But in some desktop environments this is not required and you can simply launch the file by double-clicking on it using your file manager.
+The first time you do this you will be required to confirm that you actually want to execute the file.
+Running the AppImage works exactly as if you would launch ES-DE if installed as a .deb or .rpm package.
 It's also possible to run it from a terminal window, in which case all command line options work the same way as if installed as an ordinary package.

 For a better desktop integration it's recommended to install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) which will add an ES-DE entry to the application menu and move the AppImage file to the `~/Applications` directory (which is the recommended location for all AppImages).